FertwBr/fertwbr.github.io/PixelCompass/md/en/pixel-compass-plus.md

 # Elevate Your Experience with Pixel Compass+

-Upgrade to Pixel Compass+ and unlock a suite of professional-grade tools designed for precision and convenience.
-Get exclusive access to powerful home screen widgets, detailed environmental data cards, an ad-free interface, and advanced customization.
-It's the ultimate toolkit for adventurers, professionals, and anyone who demands the best from their devices.
+Upgrade to **Pixel Compass+** and unlock a suite of professional-grade tools designed for precision, convenience, and deep personalization.
+Get exclusive access to powerful home screen widgets, advanced environmental data, interactive charts, and an ad-free interface.

+It's the ultimate toolkit for adventurers, photographers, outdoor professionals, and anyone who demands the best from their devices.

 <a href="https://play.google.com/store/apps/details?id=io.github.fertwbr.pixelcompass" target="_blank" class="cta-link">
     <md-filled-button>